 What Is Polymarket USD (pUSD)?

-pUSD is Polymarket’s dollar-pegged in-platform balance—a stablecoin-style token backed by USDC—not a volatile crypto you trade for price swings.
-Below: what stablecoins are, how that relates to USDC and pUSD, then funding and Polycopy.
+pUSD is Polymarket’s dollar-pegged native trading collateral on the V2 order book—a stablecoin-style token backed by USDC—not a volatile crypto you trade for price swings.
+Below: what stablecoins are, how funding relates to USDC and pUSD, then Polycopy.

 Stablecoins: what they are and how they work